 The shareholders of Gamease, Guanyou Gamespace and Wuhan Baina Information may breach, or cause Gamease, Guanyou Gamespace or Wuhan Baina Information to breach, the VIE contracts for a number of reasons.
 For example, their interests as shareholders of these companies and the interests of Changyou may conflict and it may fail to resolve such conflicts; the shareholders may believe that breaching the contracts will lead to greater economic benefit for them; or the shareholders may otherwise act in bad faith.
 If any of the foregoing were to happen, Changyou might have to rely on legal or arbitral proceedings to enforce its contractual rights.
 In addition, disputes may arise among the shareholders of any of Changyou's principal VIEs with respect to their ownership of such VIE which could lead them to breach their agreements with it.
-Such arbitral and legal proceedings and disputes may cost Changyou substantial financial and other resources, and result in disruption of its business, and the outcome might not be in Changyou's favor.
-For example, a PRC court or arbitration panel could conclude that Changyou's VIE contracts violate PRC law or are otherwise unenforceable.
-If the contractual arrangements with any of Changyou could lose its ability to consolidate such VIE's results of operations, assets and liabilities in its consolidated financial statements and/or to transfer the revenues of such VIE to its corresponding PRC subsidiary.
+Such arbitral and legal proceedings and disputes may cost Changyou substantial financial and other resources, and result in disruption of its business, and the outcome might not be in Changyou could lose its ability to court or arbitration panel could conclude that Changyou's VIE contracts violate PRC law or are otherwise unenforceable.
+If the contractual arrangements with any of Changyou's principal VIEs were found by PRC authorities with appropriate jurisdiction to be unenforceable.
+Changyou could lose its ability to consolidate such VIE's results of operations, assets and liabilities in its consolidated financial statements and/or to transfer the revenues of such VIE to its corresponding PRC subsidiary.
 In addition, such a finding of unenforceability by PRC authorities could cause more than 75% of its gross income or more than 50% of its assets to be passive in the year that this finding was made or in subsequent years, which, in a given year during which Changyou otherwise did not expect to be classified as a passive foreign investment company, or PFIC, for United States federal income tax purposes, could cause Changyou to be classified as a PFIC.